About Reserve Studies

 Component Funding Method – For this funding method, the unfunded balance of each component is divided by its remaining useful life.
 The sum of the components results in the annual reserve contribution.
 The component funding method only develops the annual contribution for the first year of the analysis, as the new balances and remaining useful lives will be different for the following years, thus affecting the required annual reserve funding level for future years.

-This method recognizes the interest that the association is earning from their reserve funds over the entire future funding period.
-While the association’s pooled fund balance will fluctuate over the years as expenses come due and contributions are made, the reserve fund balance will never go below $0, or the threshold that is set in the analysis (baseline funding vs threshold funding).
-This funding method accounts for the entire funding period and allows for projections of level annual funding for each of the years within the funding period.
+The association earns interest from its reserve funds throughout the future funding period.
+While the pooled fund balance will change over the years due to expenses and contributions, the reserve fund balance will never go below $0 or the threshold established in the analysis.
+This method of funding allows for consistent annual funding projections for each year of the funding period.

 While not always true, this funding method often results in a lower annual funding requirement than the component funding method.